rhyno3117/QR-code-generator/README.md

 # QR-code-generator
-Welcome to the QR Code Generator, a simple web application built using HTML, CSS, and JavaScript.
+Welcome to the QR Code Generator, a simple web application.
+This is connected to an API and is built using HTML, CSS, and JavaScript.
 This app allows you to easily generate QR codes for text or URLs.
 QR (Quick Response) codes are efficient for storing and quickly retrieving information by scanning the code.

 # Features
 User-friendly Interface: The application provides a clean and intuitive interface for generating QR codes.